reyestech/Hashcat/README.md

 This exercise highlights the practical skills needed to crack passwords, which are crucial for both ethical hacking and cybersecurity defense strategies.
 Password cracking is not just about bypassing security, but also about understanding the importance of strong password policies and the consequences of using weak passwords.
 These goals align with the objectives of the ethical hacking course, which aims to equip learners with the knowledge to test, improve, and enhance security systems.

 ### Lab Topic
-The laboratory concentrated on password security and cracking techniques, offering practical experience in ethical hacking methods.
-The lab explored different approaches to password cracking, including brute force attacks, dictionary attacks, and the use of advanced tools like Hashcat.
-Participants learned how to analyze various hash types, use word lists efficiently, and apply practical solutions to enhance password security in their systems.
+The laboratory focused on password security and cracking techniques, providing practical experience in ethical hacking methods.
+The lab explored various approaches to password cracking, including brute force attacks, dictionary attacks, and the use of advanced tools such as Hashcat.
+Participants learned how to analyze different hash types, utilize word lists effectively, and apply practical solutions to enhance password security in their systems.

 ### Hash Algorithms
 Types of Hash Algorithms </b>